Brown Sugar Icebox Cookies

-1. In a large bowl combine butter and shortening.
-Beat with an electric mixer on medium to high speed for 30 seconds.
-Add brown sugar, baking soda, and salt.
-Beat until combined, scraping side of bowl occasionally.
+- In a large mixing bowl beat the 1/2 cup shortening and the butter with an electric mixer on medium to high speed for 30 seconds.
+Add the brown sugar, baking soda, and salt.
+Beat until combined, scraping sides of bowl occasionally.
 Beat in egg and vanilla until combined.
 Beat in as much of the flour as you can with the mixer.
-Using a wooden spoon, stir in remaining flour and the 3/4 cup ground nuts.
+Using a wooden spoon, stir in any remaining flour and the 3/4 cup ground nuts.
+Divide dough in half.

-2. Divide dough in half.
-On waxed paper, shape each half into a 10-inch roll, lifting the waxed paper to help shape rolls.
-If desired, roll in the 2/3 cup chopped nuts.
-Wrap each roll in plastic wrap or waxed paper.
-Chill about 4 hours or until dough is firm enough to slice.
+- On waxed paper, shape each portion of dough into a 10-inch-long log.
+Lift and smooth the waxed paper to help shape the logs.
+If desired, roll logs in the 2/3 cup finely chopped nuts.
+Wrap each log in plastic wrap.
+Chill about 4 hours or until firm enough to slice.

-- Place in layers separated by waxed paper in an airtight container; cover.
+Place in layers separated by waxed paper in an airtight container; cover.
 Store at room temperature for up to 3 days, or freeze unfrosted cookies for up to 3 months; thaw and drizzle with melted chocolate.